aslamcodes/brain-cache/aws/cost-optimisation.md

 - Price List API - HTML/Bulk

 # EC2 Pricing

-## Pricing Plans
+- **On demand**:
-On demand: Standard rate, great for short term, test workloads
+	- Standard rate, great for short term, test workloads
+- **Reserved**:
-Reserved: 1 or 3 year commitment for discounts, till 75%
+	- 1 or 3 year commitment for discounts, till 75%
+- **Spot**:
-Spot: Can be terminated at any time, but 90% discounts
+	- Can be terminated at any time, but 90% discounts

-Dedicated Instances: No sharing with others
+- **Dedicated Instance**:
+    ✅ Runs on dedicated physical server
+    ❌ No visibility or control over host (e.g., socket, core, instance placement)
+- **Dedicated Host**:
-Dedicated Hosts: Get your own server
+    ✅ Dedicated physical server
+    ✅ Full visibility & control over host (e.g., specify instance placement, BYOL for licenses)
+- **Savings Plan**:

-Savings Plan: Dollars per hour, with 1 or 3 year commitment
+	-  Dollars per hour, with 1 or 3 year commitment

 ## EC2 Placement Groups
 You cannot control which AZ your Ec2 instances would get launched, usually.
 But with placement groups you can control, predefined strategies that AWS provided.